[Exhausted me finished this post last night but neglected to post it correctly. We are alive and getting geared up for the return to home.]

 After walking some miles at altitude, we descended into the sleepiest village to date, Littlebeck.
 This is a quiet beckside place with a church and some beautiful stone houses but no commerce of any kind.
 So we stopped under the drizzling sky to eat our packed lunches at a bench that honored Levi Henderson who died last year at a very young age.
 Leaving Levi’s bench, we were again faced with a ferocious ascent that was only a little less steep than the one out of Grosmont.

 An important decision was taken as we left Littlebeck to follow Google Maps walking route and to abandon the one laid out in most of the Coast-to-Coast guides, including MACS Adventures who planned our trip.
-The idea was to plot a direct course rather than to follow what seemed an unnecessary giant loop through the moorland to the north of Robin Hood’s Bay.
-Though this route had us spending a couple of miles on rather busy roads, we had no regrets because the minor bother of road spray on a rainy day was a worthwhile exchange for the one to two hours that we saved by not having to slog through muddy moors.
+The idea was to plot a more direct course rather than to follow what seemed an unnecessary loop through the moorland to the north of the finish line.
+The maps showed that both routes covered the same amount of geography – the planned route swung northward and Google’s more to the south.
+Though our chosen route had us spending a mile or so on the rather busy Robin Hood’s Bay Road, we had no regrets because the minor bother of road spray on a rainy day was a worthwhile exchange for the one to two hours that we likely saved by not having to slog through muddy moors.
 The rain ended mercifully as we crossed the plateau above the sea when we were about one hour from our destination so our dockside celebration could happen hoodless and hatless.

 We did it!
 Upon arrival I thanked my brother for joining me on what had started a couple of years ago as a very personal quest.
 It may be fair to say that I could not have made it without him and it is a hard fact that there is no one I would rather have done this with.
 Now for a good night’s sleep, a late breakfast and the trek homeward tomorrow.